Future of Go Summit

 The Future of Go Summit (中国乌镇围棋峰会) was held in May 2017 by the Chinese Go Association, Sport Bureau of Zhejiang Province and Google in Wuzhen, Zhejiang, the permanent host of the World Internet Conference.
 It featured five Go games involving AlphaGo and top Chinese Go players, as well as a forum on the future of AI.
 It was Google’s biggest public event in partnership with the Chinese government since Google China's search engine was moved out of mainland China to Hong Kong due to the government censorship in 2010.
 It was seen as a charm offensive launched by Google toward Chinese officials, being part of effort to reopen China's market.

-The version of AlphaGo used in this Summit was AlphaGo Master, using four TPUs on a single machine with Elo rating 4,858.
-DeepMind claimed that this version was 3-stones stronger in games of self-play against itself than the version used in AlphaGo v.
+The version of AlphaGo used in this Summit was AlphaGo Master, using four TPUs on a single machine with an Elo rating of 4,858.
+DeepMind claimed that this version was 3 stones stronger in games of self-play than the version used in AlphaGo v.
 Lee Sedol.